basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 Used sources
 * https://forum.openwrt.org/t/wireguard-server-on-openwrt-router-behind-isp-router-firewall-config/189027/20
 * https://openwrt.org/docs/guide-user/services/vpn/wireguard/basics
+* My own experience to get this working :)

 # Goal and introduction
 If I am away form home, for instance on holiday, I want to have access to my LAN, including all equipment attached to the LAN.
-I was using Openvpn on openWRT for that.
+I was using OpenVPN on OpenWRT for that.
 That was working.
-But after upgrading openwrt I lost the configuration of openvpn, and I knew it was a big hassle to get it working again.
+But after upgrading OpenWRt I lost the configuration of OpenVPN, and I knew it was a big hassle to get it working again.

-I read somewhere that *wireguard* should be better and simpler.
-So I decided to give wireguard a try.
+I read somewhere that *Wireguard* should be better and simpler.
+So I decided to give Wireguard a try.

 The configuraion appeared to be not that simple, at least not if you are not a network expert.

 I tried for several days to get it working myself, but get stuck.
-So finally I asked for help in the openwrt forum.
+So finally I asked for help in the OpenWRT forum.
 And there are a lot of experts willing to help, and I got in working within one day.
 This post describes what I have done.
 I hope it will be helpfull for others.